-From an exploration standpoint during 2022, the Company mobilized and completed a further phase III helicopter-borne magnetic survey at the Five Point project (see also the Company's news release dated February 16, 2022).
+From an exploration perspective during 2022, the Company completed a further phase III helicopter-borne magnetic survey at the Five Point project (see also the Company's news release dated February 16, 2022).

-In addition, over the course of 2022 (and into 2023), the Company has actively managed (and reduced) its tenure position to lower overall expenditures and to focus the forward-composition of the project licenses on areas deemed to 79 Resources to be of priority.
+During 2023, the Company has actively managed its tenure position with a view to reducing overall project size and the related obligatory government-prescribed assessment obligations and so as to better focus the forward-composition of the project licenses on areas deemed by the Company to be of priority.

-The Company notes that areas adjacent to its current priority mineral licenses as well as areas formerly held by the Company that were Crown-reverted (being former license areas the Company deemed of lower priority) have been staked by adjoining Sun Summit during the first quarter of 2023 (see Sun Summit news release, Sun Summit Significantly Expands Buck Project Area by Acquiring Adjoining Mineral Claims, Central British Columbia, dated March 7, 2023).
-79 Resources views these developments positively as it believes tie-on activity closer to the Company's areas of priority by a larger more-materially funded regional explorer validate its exploration model and enhance the market desirability of its now-constituted and prioritized project tenure base.
+The Company notes that areas adjacent to its current priority mineral licenses (as well as areas formerly held by the Company that were Crown-reverted (being former license areas the Company deemed of lower priority)) have been staked by adjoining Sun Summit during the first quarter of 2023 (see Sun Summit news release, Sun Summit Significantly Expands Buck Project Area by Acquiring Adjoining Mineral Claims, Central British Columbia, dated March 7, 2023).
+79 Resources views these developments positively as it believes tie-on activity closer to the Company's areas of priority by a larger more-materially funded regional explorer (see Sun Summit news release, Sun Summit Closes Oversubscribed \$2.89 Million Private Placement, dated May 11, 2023) helps demonstrate and validate its exploration model to enhance the market desirability of its now-constituted and more focused project tenure base.